Crater Lake National Park — Everything You Need to Know

 Whitehorse Falls

-Some require short hikes, while others are just a short drive off the highway.
+Viewing some waterfalls require short hikes, while others are just a short drive off the highway.
 If you’re traveling this highway with limited time, stop at Clearwater Falls and Whitehorse Falls.
 Both are less than 0.2 miles away from parking and are so beautiful.
 If you’re up for a slightly longer hike, check out Toketee Falls.
+You’ll find route and waterfall details here.

-If you’re looking to split this drive up, we highly recommend staying at Umpqua’s Last Resort.
-They offer RV sites, glamping tents, and cabins.
+If you’re looking to split this drive up, we highly recommend staying at the Steamboat Inn for a tranquil experience or Umpqua’s Last Resort for their variety of lodging options, including RV sites.

 Toketee Falls